-32. ADVANCED ROTC.
-Spring term.
+31. ADVANCED ROTC.
+Fall term.
 Credit three hours.
-Prerequisite, MS 31.
-Hours: classroom or laboratories M W F 8, 10, or 11; or T Th S 9; and school of the soldier and exercise of command M T W or Th 2 and 3.
-Examinations Th 5 p.m. when appropriate.
+Hours: classroom M W F 8, 10, 11; or T Th S 9; and school of the soldier and exercise of command M T W or Th 2 and 3.
+Examinations W 5 p.m. when appropriate.

-Four hours a week of classroom and practical application in small unit tactics and communications.
+Four hours a week of classroom discussion and practical exercises in leadership, small unit tactics, and communications.